riddhiwho/first-principles/README.md

 # First Principles

-Clear, rigorous explanations of software engineering ideas—built from the underlying constraints instead of memorized rules.

-This is a growing collection for engineers who want to understand not just *what* a system does, but *why* it has to work that way.
+Software engineering, rebuilt from the constraints up.

+No folklore.
+No hand-waving.
+Just the reasoning that makes the rules make sense.

-## System design
+## Start here

-- [The CAP Theorem, From First Principles](./topics/system-design/cap-theorem.md) — why “our database is AP” is usually a category error, and what the theorem actually says.
+- [The CAP Theorem, From First Principles](./topics/system-design/cap-theorem.md) — why “our database is AP” is usually wrong, and what CAP actually says.

-## What’s coming

-More first-principles notes across distributed systems, databases, networking, backend engineering, and software architecture.
+More notes on distributed systems, databases, networking, and backend engineering as I write them.

-If an explanation helps you, consider starring the repository so you can find the next one.